 As the name suggests, frameless shower doors do not have a frame.
 They are attached to the wall with hinges, although stationary panels that are part of the door may be set into thin U-channels that are attached to the shower wall and threshold.
 Some companies will label this type of product as frameless, but others use the term "semiframeless."
 Some dispense with the semiframeless name altogether and make either framed or frameless doors.

 In general, semiframeless doors have less of a frame than would be found on a framed door.
-For the most part, both frameless and semiframeless doors do not have a frame around the operable part of the door.
+For the most part, neither frameless and semiframeless doors have a frame around the operable part of the door.

 Framed Shower Door Design Characteristics

 The frame of a framed shower door adds rigidity to the door.
 This makes it possible to use a thin sheet of glass, about 1/4 inch thick.
 Frames are available in a variety of finishes, including chrome, brushed or matte nickel and brushed bronze.

 When used on a bathtub-shower combination where the door is installed on the top edge of the tub, the door is usually a bypass or sliding type.
 Two individual sections of the door rest in tracks, and one or both sides are able to move.
 A decorative towel bar or handle that matches the door frame is often attached to one or both sides.

 When used on a walk-in shower, the door will be set on hinges or pivot pins, called pintles.
 Standard hinged doors open in one direction — out toward the room — but they can be installed on either the left or right side of the door.
 Doors that can open 180 degrees (both directions) are often called pivot doors.

 Framed shower doors are usually the least expensive option.
 You can expect to pay between $200 and $600 for the door.
 The size of the door and the quality of the frame and hardware contribute to the overall cost.

 Frameless Shower Door Design Characteristics